multiparty/conclave/index.md

 ### Authors

-Conclave is a joint research project between Boston University and MIT CSAIL.
+Conclave is a joint research project between the Alexandra Institute, Boston University, and MIT CSAIL.
 The contributing researchers are:

 * [Nikolaj Volgushev](https://n1v0lg.github.io/)